FractalBrew/geckocpp/README.md

 ## Configuration

-* `mozillacpp.compiler` overrides the detected compiler.
+* `mozillacpp.compiler.c` and `mozillacpp.compiler.cpp` overrides the detected compiler for each language.
 * `mozillacpp.mach` overrides the detected `mach`, useful for supplying a script to configure your build.
 * `mozillacpp.mach_env` sets environment variables to use when running `mach`.
 These are merged with the existing process environment.
 * `mozillacpp.log_level` sets the log level that will show up in the Output panel.
 * `mozillacpp.log_show_level` sets a log level that will cause the Output panel to appear.
-* `mozillacpp.tag.disable`: disables the C++ tag parser.
+* `mozillacpp.tag.disable` disables the C++ tag parser.
 The tag parser chews up a lot of CPU cycles and provides less accurate results, but it is more reliable than intellisense so will give results when that fails.